gildesmarais/website/_posts/2020-03-27-why-i-taped-the-keys-on-my-keyboard.md

 excerpt: "Observations while becoming better at typing blindly."
 ---

-About two years ago, I taped the keys on my working keyboard with fitting white labels.
+About two years ago, I taped the keys on my work keyboard with fitting white labels.

 The idea was to force myself to get better at typing without looking.<sup>[\*](#obelix)</sup>

 I thought I'd type without looking all the time.
-Since the labels are on, I noticed when I looked at the keyboard.
-That happened unconsciously sometimes.
+Since the labels are on, I was reminded when I looked at the keyboard.
+It happened unconsciously a few times a day.

 For a while I struggled to press the correct key in the number row.
 There's no indicator like on the F and J key.
 With time I became more precise, but you can't fully make up the missing indicators.